Housing priorities: working together

 Housing is key to everyone’s health, wellbeing and employment opportunities.
 Good quality housing is also vital for a thriving local economy.

-Across Cambridge, East Cambridgeshire, Fenland, Huntingdonshire, South Cambridgeshire, Forest Heath and St Edmundsbury, the Cambridge sub-Regional Housing Board (CRHB) works with partners to share learning and experience to:
+Across Cambridge, East Cambridgeshire, Fenland, Forest Heath, Huntingdonshire, Peterborough, South Cambridgeshire and St Edmundsbury, the Housing Board works with partners to share learning and experience to:

 - Deliver new homes and communities to support economic success.